 Throughout much of the latter half of the nineteenth century Palmer’s was the largest shipbuilding company in the world.
 Due to its influence on the Tyneside community, Jarrow was nicknamed “Palmer’s Town”.

-In 1856 Palmer’s received its first Royal Navy contract.
+Palmer’s received its first Royal Navy contract in 1856.
 The HMS Terror was the first rolled iron, armour-plated ship.
 The Royal Navy association would remain throughout the history of the company.

 Four blast-furnaces were built in 1857, and rolling mills in 1859.

-By 1859 Palmer’s was the largest shipbuilder in the world.
+Palmer’s was the largest shipbuilder in the world by 1859.

-In 1864 Palmer opened a Mechanic’s Institute for the education of the men of Jarrow.
+Palmer opened a Mechanic’s Institute for the education of the men of Jarrow in 1864,